 Incident-to billing & adding a supervisor's information to a claim

 When a supervisee bills using a supervisor's credential, it is called incident-to billing.
 You may submit electronic claims through Sessions Health using incident-to billing.
-You may also add the supervisor as the referring provider using box 17 of the CMS 1500 claim form.
+You may change the rendering provider on a claim to be any supervisor on the Sessions Health account.
+Alternatively, the supervisor can be set as the referring provider using box 17 of the CMS 1500 claim form.

 Using Box 17